 In addition to the problems caused by failing to include all sources of income, it is just as important to include all types of expenses.
 If the financial affidavit does not accurately reflect a person’s financial situation, then the court may not award sufficient spousal or child support.
 Since it is a time-consuming process to adjust child or spousal support after an order has been entered, it is better for parties to a case to make sure that their numbers are accurate before submitting a financial affidavit.

 Making sure that your financial affidavit is correct can be a complicated process.
-At Ashby Law, our attorneys understand these forms and will help you make sure that your documents are correct.
+At Pacific Northwest Family Law, our attorneys understand these forms and will help you make sure that your documents are correct.
 Our goal is to help you plan for both you and your family’s financial future after a divorce or separation.